Vonage/vonage-node-sdk/README.md

 ###Make a voice call

 	nexmo.call(<TO_NUMBER>,<ANSWER_URL>,options,callback);
+	For more information check the documentation at https://docs.nexmo.com/voice/call

 ###Submit a Verification Request

 	nexmo.verifyNumber({number:<NUMBER_TO_BE_VERIFIED>,brand:<NAME_OF_THE_APP>},callback);
-For more information check the documentation at https://docs.nexmo.com/index.php/verify/verify
+For more information check the documentation at https://docs.nexmo.com/verify/api-reference/api-reference#vrequest

 ###Validate the response of a Verification Request

 	nexmo.checkVerifyRequest({request_id:<UNIQUE_ID_FROM_VERIFICATION_REQUEST>,code:<CODE_TO_CHECK>},callback);
-For more information check the documentation at https://docs.nexmo.com/index.php/verify/check
+For more information check the documentation at https://docs.nexmo.com/verify/api-reference/api-reference#check

 ###Search one or more Verification Request

 	nexmo.searchVerifyRequest(<ONE_REQUEST_ID or ARRAY_OF_REQUEST_ID>,callback);
-For more information check the documentation at https://docs.nexmo.com/index.php/verify/search
+For more information check the documentation at https://docs.nexmo.com/verify/api-reference/api-reference#search

 ###Verification Control API

 	nexmo.controlVerifyRequest({request_id:<UNIQUE_ID_FROM_VERIFICATION_REQUEST>,cmd:<CODE_TO_CHECK>},callback);
+For more information check the documentation at https://docs.nexmo.com/verify/api-reference/api-reference#control

+###Number Insight - Basic

+	nexmo.numberInsightBasic(numberToGetInsight,callback);
+For more information check the documentation at https://docs.nexmo.com/number-insight/basic

+Example : nexmo.numberInsightBasic('1-234-567-8900',consolelog);

+###Number Insight - Standard

+	nexmo.numberInsightStandard(numberToGetInsight,callback);
-For more information check the documentation at https://docs.nexmo.com/index.php/verify/control
+For more information check the documentation at https://docs.nexmo.com/number-insight/standard

+Example : Example : nexmo.numberInsightStandard('1-234-567-8900',consolelog);

-###Number Insight
+###Number Insight - Advanced

 	nexmo.numberInsight({number:'<NUMBER_TO_GET_INSIGHT>',callback:<URL_TO_SUBMIT_THE_RESPONSE>},callback);
-For more information check the documentation at https://docs.nexmo.com/index.php/number-insight
+For more information check the documentation at https://docs.nexmo.com/number-insight/advanced

 Callback
 ========